Fiona Pardington

-Fiona Dorothy Pardington (born 1961) is a New Zealand artist, her principal medium being photography.
+Fiona Dorothy Pardington (née Cameron; born 1961) is a New Zealand artist, her principal medium being photography.

 Early life and education

-Pardington was born Fiona Dorothy Cameron in Devonport, and was brought up on Auckland's Hibiscus Coast, where she attended Orewa College.
+Pardington was born Fiona Dorothy Cameron in 1961 in Devonport, and was brought up on Auckland's Hibiscus Coast, where she attended Orewa College.
 She descends from three Māori iwi, (Ngāi Tahu, Kāti Māmoe and Ngāti Kahungunu), and the Scottish Clan Cameron of Erracht.
-Knowing that she wanted to become a photographer from the age of six, Pardington studied photography at Elam School of Fine Arts, University of Auckland graduating with a Bachelor of Fine Arts in 1984.
+Pardington knew she wanted to become a photographer from the age of six when she and her brother Neil were given their first cameras.
+She studied photography at Elam School of Fine Arts, University of Auckland graduating with a Bachelor of Fine Arts in 1984.

 In 2003, Pardington graduated from Elam School of Fine Arts with a Master of Fine Arts (First Class Honours) and in 2013 graduated with a Doctor of Fine Arts in photography with a doctoral thesis titled Towards a Kaupapa of Ancestral Power and Talk.
 She has throughout her career held the positions as a lecturer, tutor, assessor and moderator on photography, design and fine arts programmes at universities and polytechnics throughout New Zealand.

 Pardington's brother Neil Pardington (11 months her junior) is also a well-known photographer and book designer.